Suffix30/Scrape-APE/README.md

 # Scrape-APE

 ![Scrape-APE Icon](Scrape-APE.ico)

 Scrape-APE is a web scraping toolkit designed to "somewhat" gather data from a wide range of websites, including those that rely on JavaScript for dynamic content rendering.
 Utilizing Python for back-end processing and Puppeteer with Node.js for handling JavaScript-heavy websites, this application offers a Ghetto approach to web scraping.
-It comes with a user-friendly graphical interface, making it accessible to both beginners and seasoned professionals. ( I had to build it for class ) But got the grade for making it within the 90min.
+It comes with a user-friendly graphical interface, making it accessible to both beginners and seasoned professionals.

+*(I had to build it for class but got the grade for making it within 90 minutes.
 Contribute to it, make it your own, whatever.
-Was a fun build.
+Was a fun build.)*

 ## Features

-- Comprehensive scraping capabilities for static, dynamic, CMS-based, e-commerce websites, and more.
+- Comprehensive scraping capabilities for static, dynamic, CMS-based, and e-commerce websites.
 - Integration with Puppeteer for JavaScript execution, enhancing scraping from dynamic web pages.
 - A straightforward graphical user interface to simplify the web scraping process.
 - Customizable scraping tasks to focus on specific types of websites or data requirements.